How to Make Screenwriting Fun and Simple

 But if you wanna try that route, I recommend picking up the Hollywood Creative Directory.
 It lists every notable production company that exist, with their address and if they accept materials from screenwriters.
 Some do, some don't -- but send it EVERYWHERE despite if they do or don't.
 You send a query letter and if they like the letter, you send them the script and if you're lucky -- they'll buy it from you and make it into a film starring a movie star.
 It's easier said than done.

 Overall, what am I saying?
 This hub basically encourages practicing a lot and having fun while doing it, if you didn't know.
 Most of the scripts I've written are either neo-nor or crime dramas.
 And more recently, I wrote and shot a short movie that's really a straight out sibling drama entitled "SHE'S NOT THERE."
 Point is, explore different types of styles.
 My feature film NOWHERE JOHNNY is now available on YouTube here: https://www.youtube.com/watch?v=WC45tudPzm4

 Well, that's all the advice I have at the moment at the top of my head.
 If you have questions, leave a comment and I'll surely reply.
 Also, do give me a "Vote Up" if you found this hub useful or cool.
 And subscribe to my YouTube channel for the latest film stuff!

 Thanks much.
-Peace out.
+Good evening.

 Check out my indie feature, which I wrote and directed.
 Had tons of fun making it! :)